 Staff at Church Lench First School plan lessons and learning experiences around a central topic or theme.
 These themes change each half term.
 We aim to develop the whole child by planning play activities in a variety of areas such as: role play, fine motor, gross motor, play-doh area, craft area, construction and the dance stage, amongst others.
 Each week, the children are asked for their input into what they would like to enhance their learning and then their feedback is woven into the play plan for the following week.
 Staff also monitor areas of strength or difficulties and facilitate play/learning opportunities for these areas.
 For example, we have a different fine motor activity each day to strengthen children's hand muscles and hand/eye coordination as we noticed that this was lower than average on entry to school.

-Each day, the children have phonics, English (which includes: reading, writing speaking/listening and drama) and maths.
-In the afternoon sessions the children enjoy a range of topic lessons on themes such as: pirates, real life superheroes, seaside holidays or the Queen.
+Each day, the children have phonics or guided reading, English (which includes: reading, writing speaking/listening and drama) and maths.
+In the afternoon sessions the children enjoy a range of topic lessons on themes such as: pirates, real life superheroes, seaside holidays or the Royal family.
 We also have two PE lessons a week (gymnastics, dance or games), RE, music and PHSE.
 We attend collective worship each day including celebration assemblies on a Friday and ‘Open the Book’ stories at church.
 Alongside adult led activities/learning the children are able to choose through ‘free-flow’ time what they would like to do, whether inside the classroom or outside in our enclosed outdoor area.
-We are lucky to have many different areas of our classroom and outdoor provision including a mud kitchen, undercover teaching area, an outdoor stage, a craft area, role play (the theme varies depending on topic but can include vets, doctors, shops, the home corner or science lab) and construction corner.
+We are lucky to have many different areas of our classroom and outdoor provision including a mud kitchen, undercover teaching area, an outdoor stage, a craft area, role play (the theme varies depending on topic but can include vets, doctors, shops, a pirate ship the home corner or science lab) and construction corner.
 A lot of our areas have resources that children can freely choose and access as they would like.